 Pool and spa pump

 Swimming pools are great for cooling off on a summer's day.
-They're also big energy guzzlers - a typical inground pool can account for up to 30 per cent of a household's energy bills.
+They're also big energy guzzlers - the average swimming pool will cost between $800 and $1,200 to run annually – consuming between 2,000 and 3,000 kilowatt hours of electricity.
 A pool pump can be the largest electricity costing culprit in your home, sometimes using more energy than your washing machine, clothes dryer and dishwasher combined!

-Connect your pool pump to Reposit and watch your power bill reduce as your pool pump only turns on when you have cheap energy available.
+Connect your pool pump to your home automation platform and watch your power bill reduce as your pool pump only turns on when you have cheap energy available.

 Got an Electric Vehicle (EV)?
 You’ve probably noticed a rapid increase in your power bill.
 On average EV owners add $700 annually to their electricity bill by charging their car at home.
 Although, you’re no longer paying for petrol, servicing and general car maintenance you're now paying more for your electricity.
-But don't worry - charge your EV using a smart plug and Reposit.
+But don't worry - charge your EV using a smart charger connected to your solar!

 Dishwashers, vacuums, portable heaters and air conditioners all contribute to your power bill.
 Set your small appliances to charge or turn on when you have cheap energy available with Reposit.